lvncnt/data-mining/classification/README.md

 ### Data sets

 **Table 1.
-Summary of the two datasets used in clustering analysis**
+Summary of the two datasets used in classification analysis**

 |               | Name           | Task  | Source |
 | ------------- |:-------------:|:-----:|:-----:|